rwgen1/rwgen/README.rst

 ~~~~~~~~

 Examples are available in the GitHub repository (see the ``examples`` folder
-and the `documentation`_ for further explanation).
-Both example Jupyter
+above and the `documentation`_ for further explanation).
+Both Jupyter notebooks
-notebooks and scripts are available.
+and scripts are available.

 Demo Notebooks
 ~~~~~~~~~~~~~~